UHCL's Information Technology Program emphasizes both theory and hands-on application,

 technology (IT) plays a major role in most industries, from finance to health care.

-will have career longevity.
-IT professionals and specialists can perform a wide range
+UHCL's Information Technology program.
+IT professionals and specialists can perform

-of tasks, including utilizing technology, existing systems and software and applications
+a wide range of tasks, including utilizing technology, existing systems and software

-to create/solve specific problems.
-They also maintain the databases, upgrade computer
+and applications to create/solve specific problems.
+They also maintain the databases,

-software, and set up and maintain the servers on which the company's applications
+upgrade computer software, and set up and maintain the servers on which the company's

 The Bachelor of Science aims to prepare you for a technology job in any number of key and growing industries.
 As a graduate of this program, you can choose from many occupations related to cyber security, computer systems, digital forensics, web, database and more.